hanshantong/gitlearn/readme.txt

-Git is a GPL version control system.
+Git is a GPL distributed version control system.
 Git is free software.